-As you may know, the Marsh Landing system of pond pumps is designed to pump water out of the ponds in the event of storms.
+As you may know, the Marsh Landing system of pond pumps is designed to pump water out of the ponds.
 Many residents who suffered water damage caused by hurricanes Matthew and Irma questioned the purpose of our ponds and the efficacy and management of our pumps.
 It may be natural to assume that our pumps are designed to handle any level of threat from flooding.
 Nothing could be further from the truth.
 In fact:

 • Pumps are limited in capacity by state law and St. Johns River Water Management District regulations to not exceed development discharge rates of the natural landscape prior to development, and to avoid downstream flooding.